 The ILL Office processes every request as quickly as volume and staff will allow.
 Rush requests and international loans require special handling by the borrower and by the supplier.
 Some suppliers charge a service fee for faxing articles or supplying materials by priority mail.
 Such charges are in turn billed to the borrower.
 Always consult with the ILL staff on rush requests and international loans, particularly regarding the cost and the feasibility of receiving the item by your deadline.

 The Tipasa system by default sends e-mail notification of patrons regarding their requested material.
 Patrons may opt into text messaging notifications through the Tipasa system.
 If patrons opt out of notifications for interlibrary loan library staff may not be able to complete Interlibrary loan requests.

 The loan period for borrowed materials is determined by the supplier.
 Most libraries allow three to four week loans with a renewal of two additional weeks upon request and approval.
 You must request the renewal before the original due date, which is clearly marked on the paper book jacket attached to each item.
 Any restrictions placed on the use of the material are also indicated on the book jacket.
 The book jacket is to remain attached to the borrowed material until it is sent back to the lending institution.

 The overdue fine for ILL materials is $1.00 per day.
 There is no grace period and no maximum fine.
-Charges for lost or damaged materials are billed to the borrower.
-The continuous inability or unwillingness to adhere to ILL policies and procedures, as determined by the ILL Librarian, will result in the loss of ILL and Library privileges.
+Charges for lost or damaged materials are billed to the borrower and are determined by the supplier.
+The continuous inability or unwillingness to adhere to ILL policies and procedures, as determined by the Access Services Librarian, will result in the loss of ILL and Library privileges.

-Return all ILL borrowed materials to the Main Circulation Desk.
+Return all ILL borrowed materials to the Main Information Desk.
 Do not place ILL materials in bookdrops.